ChrisMckerracher/azerothcore-wotlk/scripts/README.md

 The installation of 'fake modules'(named as modules are an actual concept in azerothcore) puts all modules in shared folders.
 Namespacing your files with a prefix eliminates a name conflict issue

+lua files are loaded in order, so function definitions can only be read in order if the file naming suffices. this is garbo but whatever